 What is the best no-annual-fee travel credit card?

-The Wells Fargo Autograph Card is the best no-annual-fee travel card in 2025.
+The Wells Fargo Autograph Card is the best no-annual-fee travel card.
 It earns 3x points on travel, dining, gas, transit, streaming, and phone bills, plus 1x on everything else.
 Unlike most free cards, it also has no foreign transaction fees, making it great for international trips.

 The American Express Platinum is worth it for luxury travelers who fly often and can maximize lounge access, airline credits, and hotel perks.
 However, with a $695 annual fee, it only makes sense if you travel frequently and use all the benefits.
 For most people, the Capital One Venture X offers similar perks at a much lower cost.